-Total assets of Icelandic deposit money banks, which are the four commercial banks and four savings banks, amounted to ISK 3,778 billion as at 31 December 2019, of which foreign assets were ISK 364.7 billion, or 9.7 per cent.
-The Icelandic financial market is therefore highly exposed to the Icelandic economy.
+Total assets of Icelandic deposit money banks, which are the four commercial banks and four savings banks, amounted to ISK 4,212 billion as at 31 December 2020, of which foreign assets were ISK 422 billion, or 10 per cent.
+The Icelandic financial market is therefore highly exposed to the Icelandic economy44.

-The total assets of the three largest commercial banks, the Bank, Íslandsbanki and Arion Bank, comprised around 74 per cent. of the total assets of the Icelandic credit institutions (excluding the Central Bank and including the failed banks' holding companies) as at the end of 2019, according to the Central Bank.
-The proportion of total assets of other financial corporations, of which the Housing Finance Fund, now called the Housing and Construction Authority (the "HCA"), was 25 per cent. of the total assets.
+The total assets of the three largest commercial banks, the Bank, Íslandsbanki and Arion Bank, comprised around 74 per cent. of the total assets of the Icelandic credit institutions (excluding the Central Bank and including the failed banks' holding companies)45 as at the end of 2020, according to the Central Bank.
+The proportion of total assets of other financial corporations, of which the HCA, is largest, was 24 per cent. of the total assets.
 For more information on the merger of the Housing Finance Fund and the Icelandic Construction Authority, see the section entitled "Market participants" below.